bibekanandadatta/JHU-Dissertation-Template/README.md

 - [updated by John Clayton](https://github.com/jrclayton/jhu-dissertation-mwe) in December 2019.
 - updated by Bibekananda Datta on March 31, 2024.

-The previous versions of the template mostly used the default options from the LaTeX report class which had unusually large font sizes and extra white spaces around different environments.
-So, I decided to reorganize the template and add more customization by loading the necessary packages.
-Compared to the previous version, for the current version of the template, I have:
+Compared to the previous version, the current version of the template has:
-  - reorganized the code in the template in a more readable and understandable format.
+  - latex code reorganized in a more readable and understandable format with easy-to-customize formatting variables
-  - formatted the title page following the library guidelines strictly with easy-to-use macros.
+  - title page formatted following the library guidelines strictly with easy-to-use macros
-  - added custom macros to generate title page and front matters (TOC, LOT, LOF).
-  - updated the appearance of the table of contents, list of figures, and list of tables.
+  - the updated appearance of the table of contents (TOC), list of figures (LOF), and list of tables (LOT) with custom macros for each of them
-  - added customization options to control the font size and shape of different headings.
+  - customization options to control the font size, shape, and white space of different headings
-  - added customization options to control the white space for different environments.
-  - added specific settings for adding quotes (epigraph package) to the chapters.
+  - specific settings for adding quotes to the chapters (epigraph package)
-  - added examples of customized macros for mathematical and non-mathematical environments.
+  - examples of customized macros for mathematical and non-mathematical environments
-  - added supporting files to generate PDF/A output on Overleaf directly.
+  - supporting files to generate PDF/A output on Overleaf directly

 > [!NOTE]
 >